AbdulSaboorUdhc/Smartclinix/README.md

 # Smartclinix
-It is just an automation repository of smartclinix build on cypress which is basically a complete healthcare solution.
+It is just an automation code of smartclinix (a complete healthcare solution) which is build on cypress which is basically.